Welcome to today's edition of the Rush 24-7 podcast.

 It's more important that Trump loses than that anybody else wins.

-This is absolutely this is absolutely ridiculous.
+This is absolutely ridiculous.

 And he is.

-That ain't gonna fly.
+That ain't going to fly.

 Now we will be talking in the next hour.

-Now that's an anti-Trump venue, basically, and more so because Trump pulled out of his weekend speech.
+Now, that's an anti-Trump venue, basically, and more so because Trump pulled out of his weekend speech.

-He decided he was not going to speak at CPAC because there were all these protesters who were there basically uh who were going to use him for some sort of photo op process protests, and he figured nuts to that.
+He decided he was not going to speak at CPAC because there were all these protesters who were there basically who were going to use him for some sort of photo protests.

-Trump has the best shot.
+Trump is the best shot.

-And he can't complain about uh he should have realized, you know, essentially he's mounting a hostile takeover of the Republican Party, and he should have realized you've got to be on your game with that uh if you're gonna avoid what's happened to him in the last week.
+And he should have realized you've got to be on your game with that if you're going to avoid what's happened to him in the last week.

-Yes, America's anchor man is away, fulfilling a charity engagement.
+Yes, America's anchorman is away fulfilling a charity engagement.

 And Rush's view of Trump is that there's more upside than downside.